delvedor/find-my-way/README.md

 <a name="pretty-print"></a>
 #### prettyPrint([{ commonPrefix: false, includeMeta: true || [] }])
+`find-my-way` builds a tree of routes for each HTTP method.
+If you call the `prettyPrint` without specifying an HTTP method, it will merge all the trees to one and print it.
-Prints the representation of the internal radix tree, useful for debugging.
+The merged tree does't represent the internal router structure.
+Don't use it for debugging.

 ```js
 findMyWay.on('GET', '/test', () => {})